kaf-lamed-beyt/kaf-lamed-beyt/README.md

 # Hey

-I’m a **UI Engineer** with a knack for ensuring that the products I build provide a good user experience for people who eventually use them.
-When I'm not refactoring UIs, I'm improving my problem-solving skills by attempting algorithmic and data structure problems.
+I'm learning how to create good experiences for people with software.
+When I'm not refactoring UIs, I improve my problem-solving skills by attempting algorithmic and data structure problems.

 Here are some of the best products I've worked on;